qwertie/ecsharp/Doc/LLLPG/LeMP.md

 		}
 	}; // for now, outer braces are required

-Since there's no distinction between statements and expressions, it's no big surprise that this works:
+There being no distinction between statements and expressions, it's no big surprise that this works:

 	/// Input
 	string nums = string.Concat(